Training an LLM (In a Nutshell!)

 Reinforcement learning

 In the last stage, a technique known as reinforcement learning with human feedback (RLHF) is used to align the LLM chat assistant with human preferences.
 In RLHF, a prompt is given to the fine-tuned LLM and different replies generated by the LLM to the same prompt are collected.
 A human labeller would rank the different outputs and the rankings would be used to generate different pairwise combinations of ranks.
 I.e. A > B > C → {A > B, A > C, B > C}.
 A reward model (commonly a neural network) is trained to predict a reward, and is used in place of a typically pre-determined reward function.
-The reward model takes as inputs the chat history and the LLM assistant’s reply, and outputs a single reward score.
-It is trained using a special loss function similar to binary classification.
-For more details, Ari Seff explains the process best in his video.
+The reward model takes as inputs the chat history and one of the LLM assistant’s reply, and outputs a single reward score.
+The loss function is a sigmoid function of the difference between the reward scores of a pair of outputs (e.g., A > B).
+See the article by Aritra or the video by Ari Seff for further details.

 The reward model is used in reinforcement learning using Proximal Policy Optimisation (PPO) to fine-tune the weights of the LLM after SFT.
-Training of the LLM is now framed as a reinforcement learning problem, where the probability outputs from the categorical distribution representing the entire vocabulary is now treated as the parameters of a stochastic policy.
+Training of the LLM is now framed as a reinforcement learning problem, where the probability distribution over the vocabulary for the next-token prediction task is now interpreted as parameters of a stochastic policy.
 The goal of reinforcement learning is for an agent to learn the optimal policy that will maximise expected returns.
 Repeated rounds of reinforcement learning are performed, where both the policy model (i.e. the LLM) and the reward model are iteratively updated.
 This is required as the inputs to the reward model changes as the policy model is optimised.

 Comments